 - 1.1.
 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

 - Children and Families Act 2014

 - Health and Social Care Act 2012

 - Equality Act 2010

 - Education Act 2002

 - Mental Capacity Act 2005

 - Children Act 1989

 - 1.2.
 This policy has been created with regard to the following DfE guidance:

-- DfE (2021) 'Keeping children safe in education'
+- DfE 'Keeping children safe in education' (most current update)

 - DfE (2018) 'Mental health and behaviour in schools'

 - DfE (2016) 'Counselling in schools: a blueprint for the future'

 - DfE (2015) 'Special educational needs and disabilities code of practice: 0 to 25'

 - 1.3.
 This policy also has due regard to the school's policies including, but not limited to, the following:

 - Child Protection and Safeguarding Policy

-- SEND Policy
+- SENDD Policy

-- Behavioural Policy
+- Learning Ethos and Behaviour Policy

 - Supporting Pupils with Medical Conditions Policy

 - Staff Code of Conduct

 - Exclusion Policy